bakkenbaeck/SweetSwift/README.md

 **SweetSwift** adds a count variable to your Enum so you can avoid having a special case for this.

-A comment scenario would be that you use enums in your UITableViewController to separate the different sections, for example:
+A common scenario would be that you use enums in your UITableViewController to separate the different sections, for example:

 ```swift
 enum SectionType: Int {